-The City's interest income has begun to incresae slowly since the COVID-19 pandemic, but not significant enough to have a large financial impact.
+The City's interest income has been increasing since the COVID-19 pandemic..
 Personnel costs continue to rise due to increasing healthcare and retirement costs.
 Currently the City pays 90% of an employee's healthcare plan, with the employee paying the other 10%.
 Some employees cover only themselves, while some cover their entire family.
 The City's cost of employee retirement continues to increase every two years.